s7manth/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-A person can have any number of tags (including 0)
+A student can have any number of tags (including 0)
 </div>

 Examples: